scopalaffairs/astrocarto/README.md

 - Calculates planetary lines (ASC, MC, DSC, IC)
 - Displays them on an interactive map using Leaflet
 - Allows simple exploration of locations in relation to astrological geometry
+- Supports multiple inputs for comparing charts in group or family contexts

 ## Features